kameshsampath/gloo-edge-gitops-quickstart/docs/env-setup.md

 yq eval '.creation_rules[0].age |= strenv(SOPS_AGE_RECIPIENTS)' .sops.yml
 ```

+## Deploy Argocd

+Argocd has to be customized to allow decrypting of secrets using the age key.
+The [values.yaml](./helm_vars/argocd/values.yaml) will do extra configure overrides when deploying Argocd:

+- does patch the Argocd's argocd-repo-server deployment to mount the secret-keys as repo-server volume.
+- install the helm plugin and age tools and make it available as `custom-tools` volumes.

-We need to make the age key to be available to the Argocd repo server so that it can decrypt the secrets,
+We also need to make sure the age key is to be available to the Argocd repo server so that it can decrypt the secerts while deploying the resources via helm,

 ```shell
 kubectl create ns argocd